agailloty/portfolio-site/content/english/home/hobby.md

 I am really passionate about learning new things, discover the applications of things I've learned.
 I also like to to go to the gym, ride my bike and take photos by the way.

-I am always happy to meet friends, fellow colleauges or collectors.
+I am always happy to meet friends, share my passion of DS with others!

 Find me on [instagram](https://www.instagram.com/axel_cleris/):